-Montreal has emerged as an ultimate foodie destination in North America, and that romantic French flair has much to do with a certain epicurean notoriety.
+Montreal has emerged as an ultimate foodie destination (check out these foodie tours) in North America, and that romantic French flair has much to do with a certain epicurean notoriety.

 We’ve nabbed a reputation as the “Paris” of North America and, travelers come to Montreal with certain expectations of cultural and culinary offerings dancing in their heads.